TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: ‘Annabelle Comes Home’ Director Commentary, ‘Child’s Play’ Easter Eggs and More Read More
+    *   The Week in Movie News: ‘Thor: Ragnarok’ Director Takes on ‘Flash Gordon,’ Paul Rudd Joins ‘Ghostbusters 2020 and More Read More
     *   See 'Avengers: Endgame,' the year's number one movie on the big screen one more time before it leaves theaters, now with new bonus material!
 Read More
-    *   Next 3 Pixar Movies: 'Onward,' 'Soul,' ???
-Read More
+    *   13 Of Your Biggest ‘Charlie’s Angels’ Questions, Answered Read More

     Explore Content
     *   Movie Reviews